 As-Is process models represent the current state of the operation that has been mapped, without any specific improvements or changes to existing processes.
 The next step is to build a To-Be process model that displays how the process problem will be solved or implemented.
 To-Be process models show the results of applying change improvement opportunities to the current (As-Is) process model.
 This approach ensures that the process is fully and clearly understood before the details of a process solution are decided upon.
-The To-Be process model shows how the what is to be realized.
+The To-Be process model shows how we will realize the what.